Non-Hodgkin Lymphoma (NHL) in Children

 the child or from someone else.
 The child is then given a large amount of

-chemotherapy to damage to the bone marrow.
-After the chemotherapy, the stem cells
+chemotherapy to damage or destroy the bone marrow.
+After the chemo, the stem cells

-provider if there are any treatments being tested that may work well for your
+child's healthcare provider if there are any treatments being tested that may work

-child.
-Most children with cancer are treated as part of a clinical trial.
+well for your child.
+Most children with cancer are treated as part of a clinical

 Your child will need follow-up care during and after treatment to: